Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/configuration.md

 snippet:AzureStorageQueueTransportWithAzureHost

 ### Enabling the Persistence

 The Azure Storage Persistence can be enabled by specifying the `UsePersistence<AzureStoragePersistence>` on the endpoint config as well.

 snippet:PersistenceWithAzureHost

-NOTE: In Version 4, when hosting in the Azure role entrypoint provided by `NServiceBus.Hosting.Azure`, these persistence strategies will be enabled by default.
+NOTE: In Version 4, when hosting in the Azure RoleEntryPoint provided by `NServiceBus.Hosting.Azure`, these persistence strategies will be enabled by default.

 ## Convention to override configuration